nelsonwp00/myLearning_DotNet/README.md

 | .NET Framework | 4.7.2 | DotNetFrameworkApp |
 | .NET | 6.0 | AspDotNetCoreApp |
 ---
-Roadmap on building a .NET Framework Console App as a Server:
+Roadmap on building a microservice :
-1. Use ADO.NET to build a Data Persistence Layer
+1. Use ADO.NET to build a Data Persistence Layer (in DotNetFrameworkApp)
     - use Database First Development in Entity Data Model
 2. Add CRUD APIs
 ---